Constructing the Constructible Universe Constructively: Defining Definability

 We can then define the collection of definable subsets of \tf{M} as

 \end{defn}

 The constructible hierarchy can then be defined iteratively as

-Clearly, given $x, y \in \tf{M}$ and $i \in \mathcal{I}$, $\mathcal{F}_i(x, y)$ is a definable subset of \tf{M}.
+Clearly, given $x, y \in \tf{M}$ and $i \in \mathcal{I}$, $\mathcal{F}_i(x, y)$ is definable from \tf{M} (even if it may take a few steps when $\mathcal{F}_i(x, y)$ is not a subset of \tf{M}, for example $x \times y \in \defop^3(\tf{M})$).
 Moreover, one can define the notion of being definable over $\langle \tf{M}, \in \rangle$ using only the fundamental operations, so the two universes they produce will be the same.
 To see the relationship between the two hierarchies, one can perform a careful analysis of the standard proof, for example Lemma VI$.1.17$ of \cite{DevlinBook}, which yields;

 \begin{theorem} For every transitive set \tf{M}:

 \end{theorem}

 Therefore, in the theory $\tf{IKP}^{\minusinf} + ``\emph{Strong Infinity}"$ the two standard formulations of the constructible hierarchy are equivalent.
 One of the main benefits for using the formulation in terms of the fundamental operations is to avoid the use of Strong Infinity in the construction.
 The second benefit for using our formulation is because of the versatility of these operations over \tf{ZF}.
 A notable example is that it allows us to define when an inner model satisfies \tf{ZF}.
 This occurs when the inner model is closed under fundamental operations and it satisfies a property known as \emph{almost universality}.
 We shall see in the next section that an analogous result holds in \tf{IZF}.